vohoa2004/vohoa2004/README.md

 Software Developer
 ------------------

-My passion is working with databases and backend coding, especially in web applications.
-I have a long-standing enthusiasm for mathematics and a want to acquire and use Maths in my projects.
+I'm passionate about leveraging technology to solve problems.
+I also have a long-standing enthusiasm for mathematics and a want to acquire and use Maths in my projects.

 * 🌍  I'm based in Viet Nam
 * ✉️  You can contact me at [vothimaihoa123@gmail.com](mailto:vothimaihoa123@gmail.com)
-* 🧠  I'm learning Backend Coding
+* 🧠  I'm learning Software Development
 * 🧠  I'm also a newbie in the field of AI and am learning more from others.
 * 🤝  I'm open to collaborating on any interesting projects